Formula One chiefs to make final call on Bahrain race

 Bahrain's Sunni Muslim rulers are eager to bring back a successful race as part of their efforts to show progress on reconciliation and reform with a majority Shi'ite community that led anti-government protests last year.

-Crown Prince Sheikh Salman bin Hamad al-Khalifa initiated the race in Bahrain and is also its honourary president.
+Crown Prince Sheikh Salman bin Hamad al-Khalifa initiated the race in Bahrain and is also its honorary president.

 A final decision on whether to go forward is due this weekend at the Chinese Grand Prix.
 The Bahrain leg of the Formula One circuit is to follow on April 20-22.

-"Friday's always the busiest day of protests (in Bahrain)," said one racing-team member who, like many others, did not want to be named.
+"Friday's always the busiest day of protests (in Bahrain)," commented one racing team member, who like many others did not want to be named.
 "So Saturday could be a likely day for any emergency meeting."

 Among the teams, McLaren has particularly close ties to the Gulf Arab kingdom.
 Bahrain's sovereign wealth fund Mumtalakat owns 42 percent of the McLaren Group and 50 percent of its automotive wing.